bmucsanyi/macromint/README.md

 \usepackage{macromint}
 ```

-For arXiv or conference submission source, vendor the exact `macromint.sty` file
+For arXiv, vendor the exact `macromint.sty` file
 into the paper source tree.

 ## Scope